NucleoidAI/Nucleoid/README.md

 <br/>

 Nucleoid is a declarative, logic-based, contextual runtime for Neuro-Symbolic AI.
-Nucleoid runtime tracks each statement in [IPL-inspired](https://en.wikipedia.org/wiki/Information_Processing_Language) declarative JavaScript syntax and dynamically creates relationships between both logic and data statements in the knowledge graph to used in decision-making and problem-solving process.
+Nucleoid runtime tracks each statement in [IPL-inspired](https://en.wikipedia.org/wiki/Information_Processing_Language) declarative syntax and dynamically creates relationships between both logic and data statements in the knowledge graph to used in decision-making and problem-solving process.

 - **Adaptive Reasoning:** Combines symbolic logic with contextual information to analyze relationships, draw conclusions and incorporating new information and adjusting its conclusions accordingly.
 - **Logic Graph:** Specialized knowledge graph that captures relationships between both logic and data statements based on formal logic, facilitating complex deductions and adapting to new information.